A dude ranch vacation where you get to do things together like a family.

 6. Do you have a weight limit for horseback riding?

 Answer: Yes we do, and it is 225 lbs to participate in all the horseback activities.
 We do allow individuals between 225 lbs. and 240 lbs. maximum to do the following if they can physically mount the horse and lean forward when needed: cattle drive, team penning, and the blue trail; but we withhold the right to deny this if the horse shows signs of not being able to perform safely.
+Riders in this range are permitted to ride on trails once a day.
 Anyone that is over 240 lbs. and will not be riding can participate in the water and other activities we offer.

 7. Do you have a minimum riding age?